casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ### Step 3: Increase the primary key's weight to set thresholds

-This workflow starts by increasing the weight of the primary key to update the `key_management` threshold.
-It is recommended to have more weight on the primary account than is needed to ensure the primary account can meet the `key_management` threshold and make any account updates.
-Additional associated accounts will have weight 1, and they will all need to participate in signing deploys or managing keys.
+This workflow starts by increasing the weight of the primary key from 1 to 3.
+To make account updates, a key's weight must equal or exceed the `key_management` threshold.
+In step 5, you will add associated accounts that will participate in signing deploys.

-First, retrieve the account hash of the primary key you are working with using a block explorer or the Casper CLI client.
+Retrieve the account hash of the primary key you are working with using a block explorer or the Casper CLI client.

 ```bash
 casper-client account-address --public-key <INSERT_PUBLIC_KEY_HEX>